knut-erik/mitwp/doc/HOWTO.md

 ## Select category and import

-1. Use dropdownbox to select category which should be listed.
+1. Use dropdownbox to select category.
+Once selected the table will be populated with information from the iCAL file.

 ![Choose Category](./img/dropdown.png)